ShekharNarayanan/finance_viz/README.md

 ```

 ### Recommended:
-1. If you wish to upload your versions of the jupyter notebooks for visualization or analysis of transaction data, please removing sensitive outputs before you push.
+1. If you wish to upload your versions of the jupyter notebooks for visualization or analysis of transaction data, please consider removing sensitive outputs before you push.
 I do this using tools that can be found [here](https://github.com/ShekharNarayanan/everyday_tools/tree/main/jupyter).